bscodes/Recipe-Search-App/README.md

 ## Overview

 Recipe Search App is a web app that was built in a few days as a front-end project.
-I used to an API for development fist time!
+I used to a public API for development.

 ## Technologies Used